nazmuldipu/wada/README.md

 [X] if product is out of stock show error message
-[X] Navbar cart info -> onclick navigate to cart page [] Show popular categories at the bottom of the page
+[X] Navbar cart info -> onclick navigate to cart page [X] Show popular categories at the bottom of the page [] Create a seperate login page and make funtional for login